 |Early Evening in Murakami|

-The photograph above shows the Japanese hot spring in which I have soaked while orange sun rays diffused across the sky and the orb of the sun disappeared slowly into the ink-blue sea.
-In winter, I have been toasty warm while round hard hail pellets bounced off the surrounding rocks or soft while flakes have fallen like drifting leaves onto my skin.
+The photograph above shows the Japanese hot spring in which I have soaked while orange sun rays diffused the sky and the orb of the sun disappeared slowly into the ink-blue sea.
+In freezing winter, I have felt toasty warm while round hard hail pellets bounced off the surrounding rocks or soft while flakes have fallen like drifting leaves onto my skin.
 In summer, I have watched fishermen and swimmers enjoying the sea.
 The outdoor bath is broken into two wide segments, each about ten meters long and each parallel to the beach.
 Artfully placed shrubs and small pine trees provide privacy while allowing bathers a panoramic view.
 Occupants of the outdoor sauna can also enjoy sea views through windows facing the ocean.